AdaGold/viewing-party/README.md

    - In that test file, read through each test case
    - Remove all lines that contain `@pytest.mark.skip()`

-3. Check if the test is complete or not.
+3. For each test, check if the test is complete or not.

   - If it is incomplete, write the test.
     - Is this a nominal or edge case?